Treatment costs after you receive compensation

 Will this affect my pension?

-Compensation received may also reduce any disability pension or income support pension you receive.
+Compensation received may also reduce any Disability Compensation Payment or income support pension you receive.
 For further information, please refer to the Related Factsheets listed at the end of this Factsheet.Back to top

 Will DVA recover future treatment costs?

 Yes.
 Where a person receives damages or compensation for a condition and DVA pays for later treatment for this condition, these costs may also be recovered.

 It should be noted that there does not need to be an allowance in the compensation or damages for future treatment costs for repayment to be sought.

 The nature of the compensation payment will be carefully examined by a Delegate of the Commission to determine whether ongoing treatment costs should be recovered.Back to top